-The marginal cost of transmission capacity values provided in Error!
-Reference source not found. include both capital and operation and maintenance (O&M), and cannot be split between the two benefits.
+The marginal cost of transmission capacity values provided in Table A-3 include both capital and operation and maintenance (O&M), and cannot be split between the two benefits.
 Therefore care should be taken to avoid double counting of any O&M values included in this benefit and in the Avoided O&M benefit described in Section 4.2.2.